pyvec/cz.pycon.org-2017/README.md

     $ createuser --pwprompt pyconcz
     $ createdb -Opyconcz -Eutf8 pyconcz
     ```

+	Alternatively, you can use a sqlite database, if you only need to
+	change pages and style.
+For that, change django settings file
+	settings_dev.py, change DATABASES variable to:

+		DATABASES = {
+			'default': {
+				'ENGINE': 'django.db.backends.sqlite3',
+				'NAME': 'pyconcz',
+			}
+		}

 2.  `python3 -m venv env`
 3.  `pip install -r requirements-dev.txt`